reefland/ansible-k3s-argocd-renovate/docs/democratic-csi-settings.md

 Once you have configured your yaml files as outlined below you can trigger the installation by passing Ansible tags `--tags="install_democratic_csi_iscsi"` or `--tags="install_democratic_csi_nfs"`.
 This should be run against all nodes in the cluster to install the respective iSCSI and NFS packages needed.

-On the master node Ansible will clone the ArgoCD repository and copy in the respective `applications`, `namespaces` and `workloads` files and commit and push changed to repository.
+On the master node Ansible will clone the ArgoCD repository and copy in the respective `applications`, `namespaces` and `workloads` files and commit and push changes to repository.
 You can then monitor installation and review logs from within ArgoCD dashboard.
 On all other nodes it will just install the required packaged.

 ![democratic-csi iSCSI and NFS provisioners within ArgoCD](../images/democratic-csi_in_argocd.png)